13 Everyday Products That Have Gotten Some Terrible Reviews

 Ever wonder exactly what you’re brushing your teeth with twice a day?
 Your trusted toothpaste brand likely contains, among other things, sodium lauryl sulfate (SLS).
 This skin-irritating ingredient, which is found in Colgate Total Whitening Toothpaste, is linked to canker sores and mouth ulcers, says Tonya Harris, who is board-certified in holistic nutrition and holds a certificate as an Environmental Toxicity Specialist.
-And just FYI, here are more potentially toxic ingredients you’re using every day.

 While this Colgate formula does have a number of positive reviews on Amazon, the negative reviews are pretty scathing.
 “It leaves a burning taste in my mouth and it’s terrible,” says Edward V., who left a one-star review of the product.
 Similarly, Rea A.‘s negative review stated that this product “caused our entire family’s gums to be swollen.”

 Harris suggests switching to a safer alternative, like Dr. Bronner’s All-In-One Toothpaste, which is SLS-free and is made from 70 percent organic ingredients.
 It uses hydrated silica, calcium carbonate, baking soda, potassium cocoate, and organic essential oils to get the job done.

 Blistex Medicated Lip Balm